officialnico/py-tutorial/for_loops.md

 `[s.lower() for s in given_list] #lowercase s`

-the point is you can do **literally** any operation in python on every element from a list and store it in a new one, they will definitely ask you about this so remember that format
+the point is you can do **literally** any operation (with a return) in python on every element from a list and store it in a new list, they will definitely ask you about this so remember that format.

 #### Video:
 [![watch](https://img.youtube.com/vi/AhSvKGTh28Q/0.jpg)](https://www.youtube.com/watch?v=AhSvKGTh28Q)